SwipSwup/CONTI-Ex3/README.md

 # @swipswup/password-utilities (Class 2 Example)

-> A small library that takes an array as input and returns a new array that is shuffled.
+> A small library that creates a strong password and checks if a given password is strong.

 ## Table of Contents